-5.10.2.4 Route Initiation in CLNP
+3.4.10.2.4 Route Initiation in CLNP

-The ATN SARPs specify the use of the Connectionless Network Protocol (CLNP) specified in ISO 8473 for ATN subnetwork independent communications.
+- 3.4.10.2.4.1 The ATN ICS SARPs specify the use of the Connectionless Network Protocol (CLNP) specified in ISO/IEC 8473 for ATN subnetwork independent communications.
 Establishing a data link (e.g. an X.25 virtual circuit) is a necessary condition for data to be exchanged between two BISs using CLNP, but not a sufficient condition.
-In order for the data link to be used by the CLNP Network Entity, and hence as a communications path for the forwarding of data packets, it is necessary to:

-- 1. Assign an appropriate Subnetwork Dependent Convergence Function (SNDCF) to interface the data link to the Network Entity; - 2.
-Update the Forwarding Information Base (FIB) to record statically known routes available over the data link and via the remote BIS.

-The former is necessary in order to match the characteristics of the actual network and communications protocol used over that network to the characteristics assumed by the CLNP Network Entity.
-The second is necessary in order to permit the exchange of dynamic routing information.

-The SNDCF is typically specified for a network type and associated at system configuration time with a physical communication port.
+In order for the data link to be used by the CLNP Network Entity, and hence as a communications path for the forwarding of data packets, it is necessary to: - a) assign an appropriate Subnetwork Dependent Convergence Function (SNDCF) to interface the data link to the Network Entity; and - b) update the Forwarding Information Base (FIB) to record statically known routes available over the data link and via the remote BIS. - 3.4.10.2.4.2 The former is necessary in order to match the characteristics of the actual network and communications protocol used over that network to the characteristics assumed by the CLNP Network Entity.
+The second is necessary in order to permit the exchange of dynamic routing information. - 3.4.10.2.4.3 The SNDCF is typically specified for a network type and associated at system configuration time with a physical communications port.
 In most cases, the assignment of the SNDCF is implicit in the network over which communications is established, and no explicit action will need to be carried out to assign the SNDCF.
-Indeed, most implementations will require assignment of the SNDCF prior to establishment of the data link.
-However, for some network types there may be alternatives chosen at connection establishment time.

-The FIB may be updated with any statically known routes that are known a priori to exist via the newly established data link, where a route consists of an NSAP Address prefix paired with an identifier for a data link.
-When forwarding data packets, the CLNP network entity locates the longest matching NSAP Address Prefix in the FIB, when matched against the packet's destination NSAP Address, and then queues the packet for transmission over the associated data link.
+Indeed, most implementations will require assignment of the SNDCF prior to establishment of the communications pathdata link.
+However, for some network types there may be alternatives chosen at connection establishment time. - 3.4.10.2.4.4 The FIB may be updated with any statically known routes that are known a priori to exist via the newly established communications pathdata link, where a route consists of an NSAP Address prefix paired with an identifier for a communications pathdata link.
+When forwarding data packets, the CLNP network entity locates the longest matching NSAP Address Prefix in the FIB, when matched against the packet's destination NSAP Address, and then queues the packet for transmission over the associated communications pathdata link.
 Multiple FIBs may also exist, matching different QoS and security requirements.
-So that Routing Information may be exchanged, the FIB associated with the QoS level used for the exchange of Routing Information, must be updated to include, as a minimum, a route to the network entity located on each BIS to which a data link has been established.

-Therefore, once a data link has been established to a remote BIS, the System Manager must either directly, or via an automated procedure, insert into the FIB associated with the Security and QoS level used for the exchange of Routing Information, a route associating:

-- a) an NSAP Address prefix that is a prefix for the NET of the remote BIS at the other end of the newly established data link.
-As a minimum, this prefix may be the complete NET; and, - b) the data link to that remote BIS.
+So that Routing Information may be exchanged, the FIB associated with the QoS level used for the exchange of Routing Information, must be updated to include, as a minimum, a route to the network entity located on each BIS to which a communications pathdata link has been established. - 3.4.10.2.4.5 Therefore, once a communications pathdata link has been established to a remote BIS, the System Manager must either directly, or via an automated procedure, insert into the FIB associated with the Security and QoS level used for the exchange of Routing Information, a route associating: - a) an NSAP Address prefix that is a prefix for the NET of the remote BIS at the other end of the newly established communications pathdata link.
+As a minimum, this prefix may be the complete NET; and b) the communications path to that remote BIS.

-Note 1: the reverse must also take place when the data link is terminated i.e. the above route must be removed from the FIB.
+Note 1.- Tthe reverse must also take place when the data link is terminated, i.e. the above route must be removed from the FIB.

-Note 2: alternatively, such routes may be entered into the FIB at system initialisation.
+Note 2.- Aalternatively, such routes may be entered into the FIB at system initialisation.
 However, this strategy gives satisfactory results only if there is a single possible data path to the remote BIS.

-5.10.2.5 Route Initiation in IDRP
+3.4.10.2.5 Route Initiation in IDRP